Market Update December 2023

-Spot prices in the wholesale electricity market decreased during December.
-Average spot prices for the month ranged from $45 (-40%) in the far South to $67 (-30%) top of the North Island as depicted in the following chart.
+Spot prices in the wholesale electricity market increased through December.
+Average spot prices ranged from $169 in the lower South Island (up from $127 in November), up to $184 in the upper North Island (up from $154).

-The following chart shows average weekly spot prices over the last 5 years.
-The lower prices in December are just visible on the far right of the graph.
+The following chart shows average weekly spot prices over the last 2 years.
+The recent increase in prices can be clearly seen to the right of the graph.

 Electricity Generation Mix

 Attempts to conserve hydro storage led to increased thermal generation through December as shown below, though reduced demand means this remains well below winter levels.